degnedict/simple-nm-webui/README.md

 sudo systemctl enable YOUR_SERVICE.service sudo systemctl start YOUR_SERVICE.service
 ```
-now check if the serive is running:
+now check if the service is running:
 ```
 sudo systemctl status YOUR_SERVICE.service
 ```